That Man from Rio

-That Man from Rio (L'Homme de Rio) is a 1964 French-Italian international co-production adventure film directed by Philippe de Broca and starring Jean-Paul Belmondo and Françoise Dorléac.
+That Man from Rio (L'Homme de Rio) is a 1964 French-Italian adventure film directed by Philippe de Broca and starring Jean-Paul Belmondo and Françoise Dorléac.
 It was the first film to be made by the French subsidiary of United Artists, Les Productions Artistes Associés.
 The film was a huge success with a total of 4,800,626 admissions in France, becoming the 5th highest earning film of the year.

 This spoof of James Bond-type films features location photography by Edmond Séchan of Rio de Janeiro, Brasília, and Paris.
 At the 37th Academy Awards, the film was nominated for the Academy Award for Best Original Screenplay.

 The film is directly inspired by the comics of Belgian cartoonist Hergé, featuring a number of scenes that are direct retelling of plot points in The Adventures of Tintin.